dmbarbour/glas/docs/GlasDesign.md

 In my vision of glas systems, a small, filesystem-local user configuration inherits from a large, curated community or company configuration in DVCS.
 The full configuration defines hundreds of shared libraries and applications.
 Performance for running a specific application depends on lazy evaluation and incremental compilation.
 System stability relies on whole-system versioning, leveraging DVCS redirects.

 To compile the configuration file, we start a built-in compiler for at least the standard ".glas" syntax.
-For modularity, this compiler is injected as '%env.lang.glas'.
-If the configuration attempts to define '%env.lang.glas', we'll attempt to bootstrap, recompiling the configuration with the compiler it defined for itself.
+The built-in is implicitly injected as a final override of '%env.lang.glas'.
+If the configuration attempts to define '%env.lang.glas', we'll attempt to bootstrap, recompiling with '%env.lang.glas' pointing to the user's definition.

+recompiling the configuration with the compiler it defined for itself.
 This bootstrap cycle may run once or twice more to verify a stable fixpoint.

 Primary outputs from a configuration include ad hoc runtime configuration options in 'glas.\*', and the final '%\*' namespace, especially '%env.\*' where the shared libraries and applications should be defined.
 Enough to select an application by name and run it, or to effectively run an external script within the configuration.